liqotech/liqo/README.md

 ## Quickstart

-Create two [KinD](kind.sigs.k8s.io/) clusters via our script or bring your own clusters.
+Create two [KinD](https://kind.sigs.k8s.io/) clusters via our script or bring your own clusters.
 N.B.
 Using our cluster, Docker has to be installed on your test machine and user should have permission to issue commands.
+N.B.
+Scripts are also compatible with `Windows` if you use `Mingw` (provided by default with `git bash`)

 ```bash
 source <(curl -L https://get.liqo.io/clusters.sh)